cspyr/cspyr/README.md

 ## Heyy

-  Hi im cspyr, im a new developer that mainly specialises in backend for Roblox games(🤓).
+  Hi im cspyr, im a developer that mainly specialises in backend for Roblox games(🤓) and discord bots.
+I love F1, Rick and Morty, The Pitt and coding (obviously).

-  ╰┈➤ I can code in C++, Java, HTML5, CSS, JS, Luau/Lua and Python.
-      ╰┈➤ I'm currently learning C# and Rust.